Blaenwaun

-Blaenwaun is a small village in Carmarthenshire, Wales, 11 km north of Whitland.
-It is one of the five villages of Llanwinio parish, in the diocese of St. David's.
+Blaenwaun (standardised spelling: Blaen-waun) is a small village in Carmarthenshire, Wales, 11 km north of Whitland.
+It is one of the five villages of Llanwinio parish, in the Diocese of St Davids.
 It lies 220 m above sea level, making it one of the highest villages in the West Wales peninsula.

 The village features a pub named Tafarn Yr Oen (The Lamb Inn).
-There is a phone box and a children's play area owned by Llanwino Community Council.
+There is a phone box and a children's play area owned by Llanwinio Community Council.
 Moreia Welsh Independent Chapel was built in 1828 and remodelled in 1885.

 It was previously home to the smallest post office in Wales, a 5 by 2.9 m brick structure built in 1936 which was moved to St Fagans National Museum of History, near Cardiff, in 1992.
 As of 2022, a mobile post office visits the village twice a week.

 Dyffryn Brodyn, a 5.5 MW 11-turbine wind farm built in 1994, is adjacent to the village.